AmeddahAchraf/buena/README.md

 # 2. install
 npm install

-# 3. configure (optional — works without an API key)
+# 3. configure api keys must be valid for this to work
 cp .env.example .env.local
 # then edit .env.local and add GOOGLE_API_KEY=... if you have one